 King’s is a Catholic College committed to the ongoing creation of a vital academic community animated by a Christian love of learning and the pursuit of Truth.
 The College strives to foster an environment based on open inquiry, Christian values and service to the larger community.
 (Strategic Plan 2000-2001)

-The Centre for Creativity will nurture the development of an arena where manifestations of creativity can be explored within many contexts using a variety of formats: lectures, exhibitions, prose and poetry readings, musical events, film, photography, debates, symposia, and so forth.
-Library resources are developed and a website documents past events and promotes forthcoming ones.
+The Centre for Creativity aims to nurture the development of an arena where manifestations of creativity can be explored within many contexts using a variety of formats: lectures, exhibitions, prose and poetry readings, musical events, film, photography, debates, symposia, and more.